Schools for Aspiring Archivists: How to Choose

 Archivist Program Overviews

-Library and information services certificate programs are perfect for aspiring archivists who do not have a specialization interest or are undecided about his or her specialization.
-The certificate program prepares students with practical training for cataloguing, library organization, information management and types of data and collections.
-Certificate programs may take up to a year to complete.
-Certificate programs may be offered by some community colleges, but most are part of larger library and information science schools.
+Library and information services certificate programs are perfect for aspiring archivists who do not have a specialization interest or are undecided about an area of specialization.
+Certificate programs can take up to a year to complete.
+While some are offered by community colleges, most are part of larger library and information science schools.
+Students learn about:

 Bachelor of Science or Bachelor of Arts in Information and Library Science